mariodavid/mariodavid.github.io/_posts/2020-04-13-cuba-to-heroku-in-10-steps.md

 So what is the PaaS experience then?
 This is a good question.
 It is a little hard to describe, but it boils down to the removal friction of the application developer.
 Instead of having to have the mental burden on the developer to think about infrastructure concepts, a PaaS tries to replace it with higher level primitives, that encapsulate a lot of details that are not critical to know about or configure for a certain set of applications.

 One concrete example of that in the Heroku world: When you want to run an application on Heroku, you have to create something that is called an "app" on the Heroku dashboard.
-This represents your application as a concept.
+This represents your application as a conceptual thing.
+This name on its own is somewhat interesting.
+An "app" is a concept that you will hardly find in any IaaS provider naming.
+Instead you will find something like "Service", "Container", "Virtual Machine", etc. This shows in a very simplistic way the different abstraction levels that you will find in those two worlds.

 It e.g. requires that you point the "app" to your Github repository.
 Once this is done, the PaaS "knows" how to run the application.
 And with a click of one button, it does run it.

 There is _very little_ to _no_ need to know about stuff like: